Distance (musician)

 Distance (born Greg Sanders) is a British dubstep producer and DJ.
-He also founded the record label Chestplate, whose sonic direction followed his style, fusing metal influences with dubstep templates.
+He also founded the record label Chestplate, whose sonic direction followed his style, fusing dubstep with metal influences.

 Distance's involvement in Mary Anne Hobbs' 2006 BBC Radio 1 Dubstep Warz show lead to wider notoriety for him and also the genre as a whole.
 He is also known for having worked with artists such as Skream and Benga.
 His style is noted for being dark and full of distortion.